 Our region mirrors national research on this subject, as communities of color and low-income communities experience distressing health disparities related to morbidity, mortality, clinical care, and health behavior.
 To emphasize the urgency and extent of this issue, the Multnomah County Health Department recently released a report measuring 33 key health indicators by race.
-Of the 33 indicators, 27 indicators show that Multnomah County's Black/African American community fares significantly worse than its white community.
-Additionally, for many of the indicators where the Black/African American community is experiencing health disparities, the Multnomah County Health Department has determined the need for immediate intervention.
-An example that illustrates this issue can be seen in the Rate of Diabetes map (page 50), which highlights the relationship between chronic disease and poverty.
-The map shows Type II diabetes rates in relationship to the percent of public school students eligible for free or reduced price lunch, a well-accepted proxy measure for student poverty.
+Of the 33 indicators, 27 indicators show that Multnomah County's Black/African American community fares significantly worse than its White community.
+Additionally, for many of the indicators where the Black/African American community is experiencing health disparities, the Multnomah County Health Department has determined the need for immediate intervention.10

+10 Multnomah County Health Department.
+(2014).
+Report Card on Racial & Ethnic Disparities: Executive Summary.
+Retrieved on December 13th, 2014 from http://media.oregonlive.com/portland_impact/other/ReportCardonRacial&EhtnicDisparitiesExecSummary.pdf An example that illustrates this issue can be seen in the Rate of Diabetes map (page 52), which highlights the relationship between chronic disease and poverty.
+The image shows type II diabetes rates in relationship to the percent of public school students eligible for free or reduced price lunch, a well-accepted proxy measure for student poverty.
 As can be seen throughout the region, higher rates of diabetes are correlated to high levels of student poverty.